 – Celina Eves, Executive Director of Nursing and Midwifery, MidCentral District Health Board

-Miya Precision is being used across 17 wards and the Emergency Department at Palmerston North Hospital, and two wards at Horowhenua Health Centre.
+Miya Precision is being used across all wards and the Emergency Department at Palmerston North Hospital, in addition to two wards at Horowhenua Health Centre.

 Since the implementation of Miya Precision, MDHB staff have seen a noticeable improvement in bed allocation, smoother patient flow, and a more efficient allocation of hospital resources.

 “The mobile technology is a godsend on ward rounds and has helped improved patient flow in and out of the ward, making discharges more evident and timely.
 I love it and wouldn’t be without it now.”